The-Geology-Guy/courses-application-case-study-marketing-analytics/slides/chapter_1_7bcbe1ffa6edd4d64b5ab0bbeefdeeb0.md

 seven different types to be exact

-where each one of performs a specific validation.
+where each one performs a specific validation.

 ---